ドキュメント

 For new multiplayer projects, use the following guides to get started with the Multiplayer Services SDK.
 For existing projects already using Lobby, Relay, or Matchmaker, refer to the migration guide to start using the Multiplayer Services SDK.

-After you install the Multiplayer Services package, you're now ready to begin adding multiplayer elements to your game with sessions.
+The fastest way to get started with Multiplayer Services is to go through the Multiplayer Center.
+Multiplayer Center suggests packages based on your game needs alongside the Multiplayer Services SDK.
+If you don't go through Multiplayer Center, you can install the Multiplayer Services SDK manually.
+Once installed, you're now ready to begin adding multiplayer elements to your game with sessions.
 A session represents a group of players that are connected together for a set period of time during a multiplayer game.
-Players can join sessions through matchmaking, a Join Code, or by browsing a list of active sessions.
+Players can join sessions through matchmaking, a join code, or by browsing a list of active sessions.
 An effective way to learn how to include sessions in your game is through tutorials using either the Netcode for GameObjects or the Netcode for Entities networking libraries.
 For a simple example, begin with Build a session with Netcode for GameObjects.
 Next, complete Build a session with Netcode for Entities for a more complex lesson for projects using Data-Oriented Technology Stack (DOTS).
 Completing these tutorials results in a simple multiplayer game that gives you the foundational knowledge you need to add multiplayer functionality to your games using the Multiplayer Services package.
+You can also use the Multiplayer Services Building Blocks to quickly set up multiplayer sessions and matchmaking in your Unity project.
 To learn how to interact programmatically with your multiplayer game, refer to Integrating Multiplayer Sessions in your game.
 Familiarize yourself with the following key terms as they relate to sessions before you continue:

 • Host: The creator of the session.